sensepost/wiresocks/README.md

 ## Warning

 Currently this will only capture TCP traffic and not do DNS for you.
-So the coredns file with wireguard to configure a tcp dns forwarder.
+So use the coredns file with wireguard to configure a tcp dns forwarder.
 Please see the [DNS](##DNS) section below.

 Docker-compose provided by ubuntu is old and doesnt support versions that allow networking fancyness.
 So please use a recent version of docker-compose if it complains about Versions.